AriFordsham/GHCWiki/commentary/resource-limits.md

 Some points to bikeshed:

 - Naming: CostCentreStack/CostCentre or CCS/CC?

-- Provide `withCostCentreStack :: CostCentreStack -> a -> a` which is simply a `IND_PERM` with the CCS set?
-In my testing, this had to be done very carefully, because if the inner value was a thunk, then this is a no-op

-- Provide `withCostCentre :: CostCentre -> (a -> b) -> (a -> b)` which provides the equivalent of function entry (adds the CC to what ever the CCCS is).
-I don't have a good case for complicated cost-centre stacks and listeners and have not implemented it yet.

-- Active listeners are considered roots so they must be handled with care to avoid leaks.
-They should be automatically deregistered to avoid thread bombs.

-- Another useful thing to measure, besides residency, is overall allocation.
-Provide an API for that too.
+Old API used CCS/CC

 - Instead of the current interface, we could publish STM variables which are updated by the GC; listening is then just an ordinary STM transaction.
 This might be tricky to implement.

-- A useful API would be one to just query what the residence of some cost centre is.

-If we implement something like `withCostCentre`, we also need to adjust Core slightly.
-There are two choices:

-- Modify Tick so that it can take an optional argument (cost-centre); modify the type-checker appropriately.
-This is not so great because we’re making an already ad hoc addition to the Core language even more complicated, even if the extra typing rules are not that complicated.

-- Add a new Tickish type, which has no impact on code-generation but still appropriately modifies optimization behavior, and introduce new prim-ops to actually set cost-centers.

-Note that ordinary (source-generated) ticks could also be converted into prim-ops; but while this sounds appealing, it gets complicated because true source-level SCCs need to be statically initialized (so the runtime system knows about them and can assign an integer ID to them), and moving them into hard-wired constants would complicate the late-stage STG passes.
-(It's possible, but probably loses out as far as overall complexity goes.)

 ## Runtime changes

 - `Listener` is a new garbage collected object; we expect it can be implemented as a simple `PRIM` using techniques similar to `StgMVarTSOQueue`.
 - Checks for listeners occur during heap census; you'll need to pass the `-hc` flag for this machinery to do anything.
+Actually, we added a new flag `-hl` which is `-hc` but without writing an `.hp` file.
 See also [\#7751](https://gitlab.haskell.org//ghc/ghc/issues/7751) which will dramatically improve performance.
 Right now, running heap census is very slow; if we can make censuses incremental their cost can be amortized with ordinary garbage collector behavior.

 ## Commentary

-### Support currentCostCentre?

-This is obviously fine to support if you are in IO; however, the situation is dicey when considering pure code; an expression `currentCostCentre :: CostCentre` is not referentially transparent.
-Rather, we want some semantics like implicit parameters, but no one really likes implicit parameters.
-Maybe it’s better to only support it in IO (and let someone `unsafePerformIO` if they reaaally want to.)

 ### Interaction with traditional profiling